CaptEmulation/nitrogen-website/source/guides/start/setup.md

 This will display the top level set of commands that are available from the command line.

+### Checking the service

+Before we create a user, let's make sure that we are connected to the correct server with the command line tool.

+`> n2 service show`

+This will show you which service you are connected to currently.
+By default this is "host: api.nitrogen.io".
+If you want to change it, use the n2 command to 'set' individual properties or 'use' a seperate service profile all together.

+`> n2 service help` for more details

 ### Account Creation

-With the command line tool installed, let's create a user account with the hosted Nitrogen service:
+Now, let's create a user account with the hosted Nitrogen service:

 `> n2 user create`